BrenticusMaximus/ThemeDeck/README.md

 - Playback failures (e.g., deleted files) are handled by reporting the error, clearing the audio element, and stopping playback to avoid hung audio threads.
 - Directory enumeration gracefully skips entries that raise `PermissionError`, keeping the browser responsive even when encountering protected paths.

-## Typical Workflow

-1. Navigate to a game's detail page.
-2. Choose **Settings → Choose ThemeDeck music…**
-3. Browse to the desired local audio file and select it.
-ThemeDeck stores the association and immediately refreshes the Decky panel.
-4. Return to the game's detail page.
-If auto-play is enabled (default), the music starts instantly.
-Use the Decky panel to adjust per-game volume, preview, pause, or remove the track at any time.

 <a href='https://ko-fi.com/U6U516PSAI' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>